Larscode-io/nuxt4/README.md

-## Migration from Nuxt 2 to Nuxt 3 with compatibility version 4x
+## Migration from Nuxt 2 to Nuxt 3
 <a href="https://www.const-court.be/">
 <img src="./app/assets/img/ScreenshotHome.png" alt="Screenshot Home page" height="600">
 </a>